ITRS-Group/cordial/gdna/README.md

 * `${HOME}/.config/geneos/gdna.yaml`
 * `/etc/geneos/gdna.yaml`

-Copy the example [`gdna.yaml`](gdna.yaml) file from the release archive in `./etc/geneos/gdna.yaml` to one of the locations above.
+You can start without one or with just an empty `gdna.yaml` file and only add sections for the settings you want to change.
+If however you want a more complete reference in place then copy the example [`gdna.yaml`](gdna.yaml) file from the release archive in `./etc/geneos/gdna.yaml` to one of the locations above.
 If you are not sure use the second option, into your Geneos user configuration directory.

 Even without a `gdna.yaml` configuration file, the program will run and produce useful reports, assuming you have set-up your Geneos environment using the `gdna.include.xml` file.
 This default behaviour includes: